DevKhalyd/public-projects-multirepo/books/clean_architecture/clean_architecture.md

 architecture is.
 To build a system with a design and an architecture that minimize effort and maximize productivity, you need to know which attributes of system architecture lead to that end.

+# CHAPTER 2 - A TALE OF TWO VALUES

+Every software system provides two different values to the stakeholders: behavior and structure.
+Software developers are responsible for ensuring that both those values remain high.
+Unfortunately, they often focus on one to the exclusion of the other.
+Even more unfortunately, they often focus on the lesser of the two values, leaving the software system eventually valueless.

+- Behavior: The first value of software is its behavior.
+Programmers are hired to make machines behave in a way that makes or saves money for the stakeholders.

+- Architecture: Software was invented to be “soft.”
+It was intended to be a way to easily change the behavior of machines.
+If we’d wanted the behavior of machines to be hard to change, we would have called it hardware.